ClutterDexGrasp: A Sim-to-Real System for General Dexterous Grasping in Cluttered Scenes: Method

 \subsubsection{Point Cloud Alignment}

 To address the sim-to-real perception gap and handle occlusions in cluttered scenes, we augment the observed point cloud with synthetic, dense robot point clouds as shown in Fig.\ref{fig:pointcloud_comparison}.
 Similar to Dexpoint\citep{dexpoint}, our augmentation includes both arm and hand point clouds, which helps establish critical spatial relationships for accurate grasping and collision avoidance.
-We apply consistent point cloud preprocessing across simulation and real-world data to ensure alignment.
 The details are deferred to Appendix~\ref{supp:sec:pcaug}.